Vanille-N/fling/README.md

 All of this wasn't really necessary.
 I just created my file format anticipating that I should leave room for defining several encodings or versions thereof to guarantee backwards compatibility with files already created, and I didn't want to let it go to waste.

+I also added a header that includes the date when the file was created.
+(There lies the dependency to `Unix`)

 #### 2.e.
 Edit replay or loaded file
 [^Up](#fling)

 This required a bit of change in `game.ml`'s toplevel.
 The global variable `game : game` was replaced with `balls : (ball, Position.t) list`.
 The `add_balls` function also can be run from more places.

 Together these changes allow editing the game that was last played or a save file.
 Before this the `replay` menu option started the game immediately and so did the `load file` one.
-Now one can load a file then modify the balls' position before playing.
+One can now load a file then modify the balls' position before playing.

 #### 2.f.
 Game controls and help messages
 [^Up](#fling)